 In the operational use: It is not possible to create any files (system or data files).
 Furthermore, it is not possible to update any system files.
-However o The personalisation agent can create and write through a valid secure channel all the data files it needs after it is authenticated by the TOE (using its authentication keys).

-- o the application data is still accessed internally by the application for its own needs, - o the Root CVCA key files and temporary key files are updated internally by the application according to the authentication mechanism described in [R4].
+However o the application data is still accessed internally by the application for its own needs, o the Root CVCA key files and temporary key files are updated internally by the application according to the authentication mechanism described in [R4].